illtellyouwhat/architech-web-astro/docs/CONTENT-LOCK.md

 #### Section Subheadline
 ```
-We understand industry-specific challenges—from production scheduling bottlenecks
+We understand industry-specific challengesâ€”from production scheduling bottlenecks
 to multi-platform ad reporting.
 See how we've helped companies in your industry.
 ```